eduardoliboriox/label-tracking-system/README.EN.md

-# 🏷️ Label Tracking System — Venttos
+# 🏷️ Venttos Electronics.
+Venttos Trace

-The **Label Tracking System** is an internal platform designed to control, monitor, and register the movement of boards/parts throughout the entire production flow.
+The **Venttos Trace** is an internal platform designed to control, monitor, and register the movement of boards/parts throughout the entire production flow.
 It uses **QR Codes**, individual labels per lot, and tracking points (terminals) installed in each sector to ensure every item is traceable from production to shipment.

 This is a **real-time automated system** that replaces manual processes (spreadsheets, notes, paper forms), reduces human error, and increases information reliability.